jeremehancock/kodi-addons/README.md

 ### About

 I am an independent developer.
-I enjoy building Kodi add-ons that provide access to Free Live TV.
-I never charge for my add-ons.
+I enjoy building Kodi addons that provide access to Free Live TV.
+I never charge for my addons.
 It is truly a labor of love.
 <br /><br />
 If you would like to help support my efforts please consider becoming a supporter at [Patreon](https://www.patreon.com/bozodev?fan_landing=true).